alphagov/govuk-design-system-architecture/proposals/006-initialise-javascript-using-govuk-namespaced-data-module-attributes.md

 ---

-Not all components are not initialised in this way.
+Not all components are initialised in this way.
 The JavaScript for the button component, for example, sets up event listeners against the `scope` (usually `document`).

-This is inconsistent, and means that some components have a higher chance of conflicting as they e.g. affect anything with `role=”button”`
+This is inconsistent, and means that some components have a higher chance of conflicting as they e.g. affect anything with `role="button"`

 ## Proposal